 Who Can Join the CPLC?

 The CPLC is only available to students who are new to UNC Charlotte, who have declared Psychology as their major, and who have sophomore or higher standing.
 Preference is given to students with junior standing, and who have a prior GPA of 3.00 and above.
 In their applications, students are asked to "make their case" and tell why they would be a good member of the CPLC.

 - “What do you hope to gain from the experience?”
 Here is your opportunity to explain how the CPLC will contribute to your experience at UNCC.

-- Second, you need to describe “What could we expect you to contribute?”
-Tell us about your strengths, and how you will help this learning community be a positive experience for everyone involved.
+- “What strengths do you bring to the CPLC to help make it a stronger learning community?”
+Tell us about how you will help this learning community be a positive experience for everyone involved.

 Frequently Asked Questions About the CPLC

 Q: Do you have to live on campus to be in the CPLC?